deademo/deaweb/README.md

  **`content_type`** _(str)_ - Response Content-Type.
 By default 'text/html'.

 ##### **`awrite()`** _(None)_
-Use this method to write `Response.body` to client.
+Use this method to write `Response.body` to the client.
 Example:

 ```